Baylor University Research Provides Evidence: Prison Fellowship International Program Transforms Prisoners, Prisons

 PFI In-Prison Course in Vanguard of Emerging Field of ‘Positive Criminology’

-WASHINGTON (Sept.
-15, 2021) – A groundbreaking Baylor University study of a Prison Fellowship International (PFI) in-prison program provides evidence that the faith-based course transforms prisoners – and leads to culture change in prisons.
+September 15, 2021 – Washington – A groundbreaking Baylor University study of a Prison Fellowship International (PFI) in-prison program provides evidence that the faith-based course transforms prisoners – and leads to culture change in prisons.

 “PFI is providing innovative prison programs that are quickly becoming one of the centerpieces of the emerging field of positive criminology,” said Dr. Byron Johnson, founding director of the Institute for Studies of Religion (ISR) at Baylor University.